tuesdayjz/tuesdayjz/README.md

 - 👋 Hi, I’m @TuesdayJZ
-- 👀 I’m interested in anything related to computer science.
-- 🌱 I’m currently a junior at Waseda University, Japan.

 <!---
 TuesdayJZ/TuesdayJZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.